djamaldine-binali/Runtrack-Docker/jour1/readme.md

 ```sh
 docker stop <container_name>
 ```
-This command allows us to stop a running container.
+This command allows us to stop a running container with its name.
+We can use the `docker ps` command to retrieve the name of the container and then use it.

 ![alt text](<images_docker/Capture d'écran 2025-02-11 120959.png>)